-Do you have a Will?
+- ✓ Do you have a Will?

-Where is it kept - do you and your family know?
+- ✓ Where is it kept do you and your family know?

-Is it up-to-date?
+- ✓ Is it up-to-date?

-Does your Will make full use of IHT exemptions and reliefs?
+- Does your Will make full use of IHT exemptions and reliefs - in particular does it take account of the new main residence nil rate band?

-Do you have adequate life assurance?
+- ✓ Do you have adequate life assurance?